-In this blog post, we will explore the differences between these two types of cheese and help you decide which one is right for you!
+In this blog post, we will explore the differences between them and help you to decide which one is right for you!

 Are they the same?